-For members who have annuitized a portion or all of their accounts, annuity payments for 2023 are valued on the basis of the Pri-2012 Health Retiree White Collar sex distinct mortality tables with a 0.975 adjustment factor and the MP-2021 mortality improvement scale.
-The 2022 annuity payments were valued on the basis of the RP-2014 sex distinct white-collar mortality rates with a 0.930 multiplier projected forward using projection scale MP-2017.
+For members who have annuitized a portion or all of their accounts, annuity payments for 2024 and 2023 are valued on the basis of the Pri-2012 Health Retiree White Collar sex distinct mortality tables with a 0.975 adjustment factor and the MP-2021 mortality improvement scale.
 The actuarial method used to determine the actuarial liability is the accrued benefit method.
 Under this method, the actuarial liability for retired members and survivors currently receiving benefits is determined as the actuarial present value of benefits expected to be paid, using the actual age of the retirees and survivors.
 To the extent that the benefit obligation under this method may differ from the fair value of the assets, the Combined Statements of Net Assets Available for Plan Benefits will reflect an excess or shortfall in the plan.